mellomaths/interpreter/README.md

 # interpreter
-A interpreter developed using YACC/Bison and Flex
+An Programming Language Interpreter developed using YACC/Bison and Flex